hlizjones/flexpath-intro-to-async-and-error-handling-exercises/README.md

 ## Exercise overview

-The intention of this exercise is to give you more experience working with collections and loops in JavaScript.
+The intention of this exercise is to introduce you to asynchronous operations in JavaScript.

 ## Getting Started